shikon/shikon.github.io/_pages/about.md

 toc: true
 ---

-Fascinated by physics as well as modern devices I currently engineer for a company which is making many lives easier and more fulfilling.
+Fascinated by physics as well as modern devices I currently engineer for a company which enables lives to be easier and more fulfilling.
 In my free time I like to be active but it is hard to balance with my passion for technology.
-Understanding my DIY projects from all abstraction levels, from device to system is my joy.
+Understanding my DIY projects from all abstraction levels, from device to system is my pleasure.

 ## Goal